What is renewable energy?

 - Nuclear power is also considered a renewable energy resource for electricity generation due to the low emission of carbon dioxide or nitrogen dioxide.
 According to some energy analysts, it is not a clean source of energy due to radioactive pollution.

-The main examples of renewable sources which we used widely in our daily life included,
+The main examples of renewable sources which we use widely in our daily life include,

 - Solar energy